chimphub/chimphub/README.md

 Now, you can add a `.chimp.json` file to your project with the proper configuration, and you're good to go!

 ## Open source

+This service is open source, but we do offer the backend as a paid subscription.